city

 A go-to in the industry, a hybrid of ionization and the photoelectric detector is often deemed the best option on the market.
 With both an electrical current and a light beam, this device is one of the fastest you can get, detecting smoke rapidly to sound a warning alarm.

-Fire Alarm System Categories: Automatic vs Manual Fire Alarm Systems
+Fire Alarm System Categories: Automatic vs. Manual Fire Alarm Systems

 Fire alarm systems can be categorized into two types of commercial fire alarm systems:

-• Automatic fire alarm system: its definition is a fire alarm system that gets automatically triggered by fire or smoke.
+• Automatic Fire Alarm System: Its definition is a fire alarm system that gets automatically triggered by fire or smoke.

 The difference between them is clear.
 One relies on human supervision while the other does not.